eroubenoff/280-Twitter-Project/README.md

 Returns the `tf_matrix` as a `.npz` and `users`, and `hashtags` structures in the `pickle` format.
 These are not meant to be human-readable, only to be read by the next script.

+Takes about 10 minutes to do 11 million tweetds.

 # 5: Annotate a subset
 ```